-Before they decide on the terms of your loan (which they base on their risk), lenders want to find out two things about you: whether you can pay back the loan, and your willingness to pay back the loan.
-To understand whether you can repay, they assess your income and debt ratio.
-In order to assess your willingness to pay back the mortgage loan, they look at your credit score.
+Before deciding on what terms they will offer you a loan (which they base on their risk), lenders need to find out two things about you: your ability to pay back the loan, and how committed you are to pay back the loan.
+To understand whether you can pay back the loan, they look at your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-Your credit score comes from your repayment history.
+Your credit score comes from your history of repayment.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
+These scores were invented specifically for this reason.
 "Profiling" was as bad a word when FICO scores were invented as it is now.
-Credit scoring was developed as a way to take into account solely that which was relevant to a borrower's likelihood to repay a loan.
+Credit scoring was invented as a way to consider only what was relevant to a borrower's likelihood to pay back a loan.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score is calculated wtih both positive and negative items in your credit report.
-Late payments count against you, but a consistent record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score results from both positive and negative items in your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.

 Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to generate a score.
-Should you not meet the minimum criteria for getting a credit score, you might need to work on a credit history before you apply for a mortgage loan.
+This history ensures that there is enough information in your credit to build a score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They may need to build up a credit history before they apply for a loan.